SarahRichards1928/knossos/_drafts/documentation.md

 #### Rendering Quality

-*   You can use this to adjust the quality of the rendered skeleton.
+You can use this to adjust the quality of the rendered skeleton.
 A higher quality reduces speed and vice versa, where a value of 1 ensures best quality and a value of 20 yields fastest rendering.

 #### Skeleton Display Modes

-*   Under "Skeleton Display Modes" you can configure how the skeleton should be displayed.
+Under "Skeleton Display Modes" you can configure how the skeleton should be displayed.

 *   *Whole Skeleton* allows the whole loaded/traced skeleton to be displayed.
 *   *Only Selected Trees* allows only the trees to be displayed that are currently selected in the treeview (they are highlighted in green).
 *   *Hide Skeleton in Ortho VPs* hides the skeleton in the three orthogonal viewports, but still shows it in the 3D View.
 *   *Hide Skeleton in Skeleton VP (fast)* hides the skeleton in the 3D viewport.
-This option is recommended, if your skeletons become very large and your computer gets slower and slower.
+This option is recommended if your skeletons become very large and your computer gets slower and slower.
 Switching the trees off significantly improves the performance.
-    *   Note that if "Hide Skeleton in Ortho/Skeleton VP" are not checked and you still cannot see the whole skeleton, it might be that you have "Only Selected Trees" checked.
+*   Note that if *"Hide Skeleton in Ortho/Skeleton VP"* are not checked and you still cannot see the whole skeleton, it might be that you have *"Only Selected Trees"* checked.